WBRE-TV: History

 The station's news operation made a fictional appearance within the NBC comedy series The Office, set in Scranton, in the 6th-season episodes "The Chump" and "Whistleblower", interviewing Michael Scott about reports of malfunctioning printers.

 In September 2011, the station was evacuated once again due to potential flooding by heavy rains from Tropical Storm Lee.
 For 48 hours, the station operated remotely out of the garage of the local Fox affiliate, WOLF-TV.
 They provided coverage for the entire duration of the evacuation period, nearly 63 hours.
 Luckily, the station and the majority of the city of Wilkes-Barre were protected by the levee system.

 On January 19, 2012, Nexstar named Robert G. Bee as vice president and general manager of WBRE and WYOU.
 The station went full HD including news and production on April 2, 2012.

 In 2018, Nexstar announced it would acquire Tribune Media.
 Tribune had been the operator of ABC affiliate WNEP-TV through a services agreement since 2014.
 Nexstar elected to retain WBRE, as well as its agreement to operate WYOU, and sold WNEP-TV to Tegna Inc. in 2019.

+Nexstar acquired Tegna in a deal announced in August 2025 and completed on March 19, 2026.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented WNEP from being integrated into WBRE and WYOU.